 Our online application form takes around 30 minutes to complete, in which we ask that applicants supply the following documentation:

-- The previous 3-months bank statements (full statement pdfs required)
+• The previous 3-months bank statements (full statement pdfs required, those consistently in their overdraft will not be accepted)

 ** Applications will not be successful if the incorrect documents are supplied, and applicants will be required to re-apply with the correct documentation.